-- Effectiveness and efficiency of operations. - Reliability of financial reporting. - Compliance with applicable laws and regulations.
+- Effectiveness and efficiency of operations. - Reliability of financial and non-financial reporting. - Compliance with applicable laws and regulations.

 Because internal controls are a means to an end, they should help a agency reach its objectives.
 Before designing and implementing internal controls, agency leadership should consider the following: